-'''

 pg_ctl restart -w -D /database/inst1

-'''

-2. Execute an SQL function, such as the one below, to set the master encryption key.
-This must be performed by the superuser.
+2. Execute the pgx_set_master_key function to set the master encryption key.

 Execute it as the database superuser.

-'''

 SELECT pgx_set_master_key('passphrase');

-'''

 The value "passphrase" is the passphrase that will be used to open the keystore.
 The master encryption key is protected by this passphrase, so avoid specifying a short simple string that is easy to guess.